• About

 Missing Your Train and Trying to Sleep in a Park…

-… or other awkward public place.
-If you’ve never missed the last train of the night then take it from us – you’re obviously DOING IT WRONG!
+… or other awkward public places.
+If you’ve never missed the last train of the night, take it from us – you’re obviously DOING IT WRONG!

-Besides the film Before Sunrise always made it seem like an unspeakably romantic thing to do, so just roll with the punches and chalk it up to ‘life experience’.
+Besides, the film Before Sunrise always made it seem unspeakably romantic, so roll with the punches and chalk it up to ‘life experience’.

 Sharing Lunch with a New Friend

-You haven’t Interrailed until you’ve broken bread with some fresh faces you’ve just befriended in your crowded compartment.
+You haven’t Interrailed until you’ve broken bread with fresh faces you’ve befriended in your crowded compartment.
 So pack your own lunch and be prepared to share.

 Language barriers begone!
-You’ll be surprised how far a winning smile, a crusty baguette, a cheap bottle of supermarket plonk and a slice of spicy salami may get you.
+You’ll be surprised how far you may get a winning smile, a crusty baguette, a cheap supermarket plonk bottle, and a spicy salami slice.

 Meeting fellow Europeans, swapping travel stories, and enjoying some local grub is a classic Interrail experience that’s not to be missed.